neilbeveridge/zuul-netty/performance-tests/performance-dedicated.md

 ![Tomcat: RunQueue Length](images/tomcat/runq.png)          |![Netty: RunQueue Length](images/netty/runq.png)
 ![Tomcat: Context Switches](images/tomcat/cswitch.png)      |![Netty: Context Switches](images/netty/cswitch.png)
 ![Tomcat: GC](images/tomcat/gc.png)                         |![Netty: GC](images/netty/gc.png)

+## Observed Benefits of Zuul-Netty
+It is clear that Zuul-Netty has a much more stable performance characteristic than Zuul-Tomcat.
+ -  Non blocking inbound AND outbound IO – we were able to handle high number of concurrent connections with a significantly low number of threads.
+This has helped reduce the CPU utilization spent on the Selectors.
+ -  Efficiently utilizes the system resources like CPU/network.
+Even higher throughput can be achieved with bonded or dedicated NICs.
+Depending upon the additional tasks on the proxy layer we might need additional CPU capacity.
+ -  High number of connections doesn’t affect the stability of the ZUUL proxy instance, whereas with Tomcat the instance became unresponsive when the worker threads reach limits.
+ -  Memory utilization is very efficient as the temporary stacks created by the number of threads are much less due to its low thread count and also zero-copy request and response content buffers are employed.
+Higher application throughput is visible in the GC graphs shown below.

+## Observed Limitations of Zuul-Tomcat
+ -  In Netty based ZUUL we observed that the context switches started off at 100K per second and settled at 48K at peak load.
+This is because at the start of the run the efficiency of the ZUUL proxy is at peak [all threads were active from start of the run] since Netty NIO is event based, this trend matches the TPS and mirrors the response latency.
+ -  In tomcat the worker threads increases with increase in concurrent connections and leveled off as soon as the throughput settled.
+ -  The CPU Load Averages for Tomcat quickly outstrip Netty and as the load passes the number of available cores, as a result of the copious worker threads, a queueing effect ensues which presents as an increase in latency and therefore a lower througput for a given number of connections.

 ### Take Aways
 -   Non-blocking inbound and outbound IO performs much better in terms of linear scalability.
 A caveat is that all processing filters employed in the proxy must never block the execution stage threads i.e. they must use non-blocking outbound IO e.g. if config services are being contacted by filters synchronously.